tom-h/Corpus-Cleaning/PITCHME.md

 ---

+## What are annotations?

+- A type of “metadata”: an elaboration on data or metadata

+---

+- "Annotation" is used broadly in ELAN

+---

 ## What is metadata?

-- ...Data about data
+- ...Data about data |
+- data: observation |
+- metadata: embues meaning |

 ---

-Usually used to refer to classes of specific metadata created for a purpose, e.g.,:
+Usually used to refer to classes of specific/standardised metadata created for a purpose, e.g.,:

 - File Metadata: Date and times, Filename, File type, Permissions, etc...